MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 - [Windows Holographic, version 20H2](hololens-release-notes.md#windows-holographic-version-20h2) (build 19041.1128) or later support Autopilot over Wi-Fi, although you may still use ethernet adapters.
 For devices connected via Wi-fi, the user must only:

-     - Go through the hummingbird scene.
+     - Go through the hummingbird scene
-     - Choose the language and locale.
+     - Choose the language and locale
-     - Establish network connection.
+     - Establish network connection
-     - Run eye-calibration.
+     - Run eye-calibration

 - Windows Holographic, version 20H2 supports [Tenantlockdown CSP and Autopilot](hololens2-autopilot.md#tenantlockdown-csp-and-autopilot), which locks a device to a tenant and  ensures that the device remains bound to that tenant in case of accidental or intentional resets or wipes.